-There are a range of activities for children and young people across the district, including:
+There is a range of activities for children and young people across the district, including:

 Day camps take place during the Easter and summer school holidays and are delivered by trained activity leaders.
 The programme offers a wide range of activities including sports and arts for children aged 5-11.
 Leaders will supervise children throughout the day until they are collected by a nominated person.
 Each day, children will be offered a range of activities to ensure that all children can find something they will enjoy.

-Free Sport Friday drop-in activity sessions take place throughout the district every Friday for five weeks during the summer holidays.
+Free Sport Friday drop-in activity sessions take place every Friday for five weeks during the summer holidays.

 These sessions are delivered by trained activity leaders who offer a range of sports and games including football, cricket, tug of war and giant snakes and ladders.